pjuangph/a-PyTorch-Tutorial-to-Object-Detection/README.md

 Questions, suggestions, or corrections can be posted as issues.

-**14 May 2020**: Updates from Paht over the existing code Paht is using `PyTorch 1.5` in `Python 3.7`
+**14 May 2020**: Updates from Paht over the existing code
+1. Paht is using `PyTorch 1.5` in `Python 3.7`
-Object detection is configured to using the smallest box possible for each label
+2. Object detection is configured to using the smallest box possible for each label
+3. A new folder is added to convert the code to working with Caltech's bird dataset http://www.vision.caltech.edu/visipedia/CUB-200-2011.html
 ---

 # Contents